openstack-archive/networking-ovn/doc/source/contributor/testing.rst

 Troubleshooting
 ---------------

-If you run into any problems, take a look at our :doc:`troubleshooting` page.
+If you run into any problems, take a look at our :doc:`/admin/troubleshooting` page.

 Additional Resources
 --------------------

-See the documentation and other references linked from the :doc:`readme` page.
+See the documentation and other references linked from the :doc:`/admin/ovn` page.